Spoof detection using time-delay shallow neural network and feature switching: Spoof detection systems (SDS)

 \section{Spoof detection systems (SDS)}

 Several attempts have been made to train an efficient classifier for spoof detection.
 The most common classifiers used for the purpose are GMMs and DNNs.
 Although there are few works with SVMs~\cite{svm_for_spoofing} and i-vectors~\cite{ivectors_for_spoofDetection}, the performance is worse than that of the GMM and DNN classifiers.
-Hence in this work, we use both GMM and DNN classifiers to detect spoofed trials.
+Hence in this work, we use both GMM and TD-SNN classifiers to detect spoofed trials.
 GMM-based systems with a set of features were explored, and best performing four systems were submitted to the ASV-spoof-2019 challenge.
-The \emph{x}-vector based SDS were developed post-challenge.
-The performance of the \emph{x}-vector systems is compared with the submitted GMM-based SDS using development data.
+The TD-SNN systems were developed post-challenge.
+The performance of the TD-SNN systems is compared with the submitted GMM-based SDS using both development and evaluation data.